monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### mergeMap

 `Observable#mergeMap` also takes a function which can return an `Observable` but it can process the source *concurrently*.
-It doesn't backpressure on elements from the source and subscribes to all of the `Observable` produced from the source until they terminate.
+It doesn't back-pressure on elements from the source and subscribes to all of the `Observable` produced from the source until they terminate.
 These produced `Observable` are often called *inner* or *child*.

 ```tut:silent